 On the computer you're installing Ubuntu on, boot from your new Live USB.

 The key required to boot into the Live USB varies depending on the manufacturer of your computer.
-A lot of OEMS use F12, such as Dell and Lenovo.
+A lot of OEMs use F12, such as Dell and Lenovo.
 ASUS uses the Esc key.
 Consult your OEM's online documentation if you're unsure.
-You can also just start up your computer normally to see what it is; After first starting up, a lot of computers will show they shortcut key to the boot menu.
+You can also just start up your computer normally to see what it is; After first starting up, a lot of computers will show the shortcut key to the boot menu.